 Refund of deposit (minus \$250 office fee) and all payments will be made for cancellation before April 1.
 After April 1, there are NO refunds for any reason.
 There are no tuition adjustments for late arrivals or early departures.
-Parents are advised to consider purchasing program cancellation insurance.
 All campers are expected to follow camp rules and policies.
 There will be no refund for dismissal due to behavioral, emotional, or psychological situations that are disruptive to the camp program or harmful to the camper.
 Possession of alcohol, illegal drugs or weapons will result in immediate removal from camp with no refund.
+Any disputes with regard to this agreement/contract shall be submitted to the courts in Carroll County, Ohio, for resolution, and the parties, by executing this agreement, hereto agree that the courts in Carroll County, Ohio, shall have exclusive jurisdiction to resolve any such disputes or lawsuits.

-Parents are advised to consider purchasing cancellation insurance in case your camper is not be able to attend Falcon during their scheduled session.
+Parents are strongly advised to consider purchasing cancellation insurance in case your camper is not able to attend Falcon during their scheduled session.
 Archer Insurance is available through the Ultracamp database, or you may purchase through a vendor of your choosing.